Mechanical Design Engineer - Fuel System

 Create job alert

-This transformational role will play a key part in the turbomachinery team, working on a micro gas turbine at one of Europe’s most exciting engineering startups.
+This transformational role will play a key part in the turbomachinery team, working on a micro gas turbojet at one of Europe’s most exciting engineering startups.
 The company is redefining what’s possible in compact turbojet propulsion, developing technology with real-world aerospace and defence applications.

 You will be based at a state-of-the-art facility with excellent resources and clear opportunities to develop your skills and advance your career.
 This role is open to all experience levels, with job titles tailored to reflect your expertise.
 With a separate manufacturing facility in the area, you’ll have the unique opportunity to see products progress from concept through to delivery, gaining hands-on insight into the full lifecycle of cutting-edge aerospace technology.